1669–1670 conclave: Conclave

 The cardinals delayed the conclave until the ambassador of Louis XIV of France and the French cardinals arrived, which demonstrated the influence France had in the College at that time.
 When it opened on 21 December 1669, fifty-four of the seventy members of the College of Cardinals were present, and twelve additional cardinals arrived as the conclave progressed.
 The factions broke down relatively evenly between the cardinals loyal to Spain and France, with each country controlling eight.
-Clement IX's nephew Jacopo Rospigliosi's influence in the conclave was relatively weak as Clement IX had only created eight cardinals, whereas Flavio Chigi led twenty-four creations of Alexander VII.
+Clement IX's nephew Jacopo Rospigliosi's influence in the conclave was relatively weak as Clement IX had only created eight cardinals, whereas Flavio Chigi led twenty-four creations of Pope Alexander VII.

 The College of Cardinals at the time did not have any cardinals that stood out as the obvious frontrunner, and the number of papabili was greater than at most conclaves.
 Accounts from contemporary sources listed up to 21 cardinals who were considered to have a chance of being elected pope.

 Pietro Vidoni had the support of members of the Flying Squadron as well as Christina of Sweden and her ally Azzolino.
 Also, he was opposed by neither France nor Spain.
 Francesco Barberini, the Dean of the College of Cardinals, opposed Vidoni because he had not been asked about his candidacy previously.

 Charles d'Albert d'Ailly, the French ambassador to the conclave, arrived on 16 January 1670.
 He announced on 10 February that Louis XIV had vetoed Chigi's candidate for the papacy, Scipione Pannocchieschi d’Elci.
 The exclusion caused d'Elci much embarrassment, and he became sick and quickly died after the French veto was announced.
 Following d'Elci's exclusion, there was confusion amongst the cardinals about whom they should elect, because none of the existing candidates had the numerical possibility of being elected pope.

 The cardinals then attempted to elect Vidoni again, but Chigi was now opposed to him out of anger at the French for excluding d'Elci.
 The Spanish cardinals also worked against Vidoni, implying at one point that Mariana of Austria, the Queen regent of Spain, had excluded Vidoni's candidacy.
 The Spanish then attempted to elect Benedetto Odescalchi, but d'Ailly declared that no one would be allowed to be elected unless they owed loyalty to Louis XIV.
 The Spanish soon sent word that their cardinals were free to vote for anyone.
 The letter was brought by courier and announced that Mariana of Austria had not actually excluded Vidoni nor any member of the college.